 Partner with Los Angeles Police Department immediately about criminal activity

-- LAPD 77th Street Community Station is one-half mile away.
+- LAPD 77th Street Community Station is a half mile away.

 - Introduce yourself to the police station Captain and solicit support.